-- 5 drops each of chamomile, frankincense, geranium, lavender EO
+- 5 drops each of chamomile, frankincense, geranium, lavender essential oil

-- 3 drops each of carrot seed and rosemary EO
+- 3 drops each of carrot seed and rosemary essential oil

 Once the pain is almost gone and the wound seems to be on its way to healing, start using this blend of oils to keep the spot moisturized, boost tissue generation and prevent or at least lower the risk of scars.
 Continue using even after the wound has completely healed and the scab has fallen off.
 The idea is to use this blend to deal with the hyperpigmentation and the raised scar tissue that you are bound to see after recovery.